Q&A: Help to Buy mortgage scheme

-Yes, in fact some parts of the scheme have been operating for a few months.
+Yes, in fact some parts of the scheme have been operating for nearly a year.

-A similar scheme began in Scotland at the end of September 2013, and another scheme has been announced in Wales, although it has not yet started operating.
+A similar scheme began in Scotland at the end of September 2013, and another scheme for houses of up to £300,000 began in Wales in January 2014.
 The Scottish scheme only covers properties up to the value of £400,000, whereas the English scheme covers properties up to the value of £600,000.

 But that's not all, is it?

-No, the second phase of the scheme, originally planned for January 2014, has been brought forward so mortgage products are available from now.
+No, the second phase of the scheme, originally planned for January 2014, was brought forward, and began in October 2013.

 Under this system, borrowers across the whole of the UK can put down a deposit of as little as 5% of the property price.
 The lender offers a mortgage covering the other 95%.